What is the EU PNR Directive?

 Why was the PNR Directive introduced?

-Following the attacks of 11 September, many measures were taken worldwide to ensure air safety and prevent terrorist attacks with and on aircraft.
-However, not only data from people who fly in and out of one of the EU countries is stored, but also data from stopovers.
+Following the attacks of September 11th, many measures were taken worldwide to ensure air safety and prevent terrorist attacks with and on aircraft.
+According to the PNR Directive, not only data from people who fly in and out of one of the EU countries is stored, but also data from stopovers.
 So if you are on your way from South America via Europe to Asia, your data will be stored in the EU for six months - in the country where the stopover takes place.

 Uninitiated stockpile grid searches and mass monitoring without suspicion